 Course learning outcomes

-- Recognize how the media assembles crime and criminal justice stories, especially in relation to particular types of behaviours and peoples;
+- Recognize how the media assembles crime and criminal justice stories, especially in relation to particular types of behaviour and people

-- Demonstrate understanding of a particular chosen crime issue by engaging in intensive, independent researched portfolio writing;
+- Demonstrate expertise of a specific chosen crime issue by engaging in intensive, independently researched reflective writing

 |Individual reflective writing||40%|

 Hayes, R. M., & Luther, K. (2018). # Crime: Social Media, Crime, and the Criminal Legal System.
 Springer.

 The course syllabus lists other required readings for this course.
 Below are some supplemental, but not required readings, for students who are interested in reading further about media and crime.